“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

-However, set the bracket with backside spare tire carrier and connect the grounding wire with the bracket supplied bolt properly set the ground wire behind the flat washer.
+However, set the bracket with the backside spare tire carrier and connect the grounding wire with the bracket supplied bolt properly set the ground wire behind the flat washer.
 Make sure the grounding wire connected jeep best grounding place like jeep metal frame mousetrap.

 Step 2: Set The Firestik Antenna Bottom Part

-First thing we want to do we need to remember we ground the bottom side of the JK mount bracket.
+The first thing we want to do we need to remember we ground the bottom side of the JK mount bracket.

 So the bottom post set the bracket hole.
 When we do that don’t contact grounding material to the post hold the post properly.
 We don’t want this post contact with this grounded material.